farmOS/farmOS/docs/hosting/install.md

 # OAuth2 keys

-If you need to connect to the farmOS API from an outside source, you will need to generate public/private keypair files for OAuth2 tokens.
-A `keys` directory must be created outside the webroot.
+If you need to connect to the farmOS API from an outside source, you will need to install the farmOS API OAuth2 Server module (`farm_api_oauth`) and generate public/private keypair files for OAuth2 tokens in a `keys` directory outside the webroot.

 As the system administrator (user 1), go to Administration > Configuration > Web Services > Consumers in the main menu, then click the Settings tab.
 The "Public